axeII/axell.dev/content/posts/yabai-guide-2024/index.md

 yabai -m rule --add app="^Ice$" manage=off
 yabai -m rule --add app="^Mac Mouse Fix$" manage=off
 ```
-And here is the skhdrc file:
+And here is the skhdrc file, which you need to copy into the ~/.skhdrc file:

 ```yaml
 # change window focus within space